 Built in 1858-1860 Cardigan Guildhall reflects the great prosperity and civic pride that Cardigan enjoyed in the middle of the 19th century.
 The Guildhall was the first civic building in Britain to be built in the Ruskinian Gothic architectural style.

+Built by local craftsmen in stone quarried at nearby Cilgerran, the two storied building must be one of the most picturesque town halls in Wales.
 A captured Russian field gun stands guard at the front of the Guildhall.
 It serves as a reminder that the 7th Earl of Cardigan was the commander who led the 11th Hussars in the historic and ill-fated charge of the Light Brigade on the Russian guns at Balaclava.

 The multi-arched basement, which now houses the market resembles the crypt

 of a great cathedral.
 The magnificent four-faced clock tower was added in

 1892.
 Recent improvements to the building have included a beautiful gallery

 at street level and the building is now home to Menter Aberteifi.